hokkanen/st-mq/README.md

 ```
 node easee-query.js
 ```
-to collect the data into `workspace/consumption.csv` by querying the Easee API.
+to collect the data into `workspace/easee.csv` by querying the Easee API.
 The user credentials are asked once and then stored into `workspace/apikey`.

-In Linux, starting with
+To run with `pm2` process manager, use
 ```
-(nohup node easee-query.js&)
+pm2 start easee-query.js
 ```
-allows the output to be directed to `nohup.out` file and the program to be kept running even if the terminal instance is closed.
-However, this cannot be used if user credentials need be asked.
+However, this can be used only after the API keys are already stored.

 ## Plotting the Easee API data with chart.js (frontend)